blade1989/EuroSearch/README.md

 EuroSearch
 ==========

-A free, easy to use search engine
+A free, easy to use search engine.

+Source code not yet implemented, cause of a broken laptop thats still needs fixing :(